 The spirit of Unified Sports intends to introduce opportunities to those Special Partners who do not qualify/play at a varsity or junior varsity level to participate on a Unified Sports team.
 However, Unified Sports programs would be remiss if we did not allow all non-intellectually disabled (ID) students to qualify as Special Partners.

-Further options would allow a Special Partner to participate on a Unified Sports team as a practice only partner, assistant coach, or a one-on-one aide.
+Further options would allow a Special Partner who is a varsity/junior varsity, or freshman athlete to participate on a Unified Sports team as a partner, assistant coach, or a one-on-one aide during their sport season.